Themis3000/zikuuu/readme.md

-set_status | Sets the bot online status battle | Heck someone up and take their coinz gang gang style buypet | Get yo self a pet for your travels coinz | Checks the amount of cool coinz you have getcoinz | Claim some of that mulah slots | Lose your life savings in a game of slots! slotspayouts | Get tempted into playing slots stats | Show off your superiority dadjoke | Get a dad joke from the dada-base (aka icanhazdadjoke.com) help | Shows the help message
+set_status | Sets the bot online status battle | Heck someone up and take their coinz gang gang style buypet | Get yo self a pet for your travels raid | Raid commands help raid start | Starts a raid raid status | Shows the status of your current raid coinz | Checks the amount of cool coinz you have getcoinz | Claim some of that mulah gettop | Get the top 5 coinz holders slots | Lose your life savings in a game of slots! slotspayouts | Get tempted into playing slots stats | See your pets stats and show off your superiority dadjoke | Get a dad joke from the dada-base (aka icanhazdadjoke.com) help | Shows the help message